parseablehq/parseable/README.md

 But with log data growing exponentially, today's log data challenges involve whole lot more – Data ingestion, storage, and observation, all at scale.
 We are building Parseable to address these challenges.

-## Verify Image Build Provenance Attestation
+## Verify Image Build Provenance Attestation :writing_hand:

-All the image builds/pushes are attested for build provenance and integrity using the [attest-build-provenance](https://github.com/actions/attest-build-provenance) action.
+Parseable builds are attested for build provenance and integrity using the [attest-build-provenance](https://github.com/actions/attest-build-provenance) action.
 The attestations can be verified by having the latest version of [GitHub CLI](https://github.com/cli/cli/releases/latest) installed in your system.
 Then, execute the following command:

 ```sh
 gh attestation verify PATH/TO/YOUR/PARSEABLE/ARTIFACT-BINARY -R parseablehq/parseable
 ```

 ## Contributing :trophy: